Here is My Fall Schedule of Workshops

 Art Students League Workshops: Register Online Here

 Monotype Starter: Intended as a step-by-step tutorial on the basics of printing and print room protocol.
 You will be certified to use the room independently upon completion.
-One session this Summer, which is filling fairly quickly so sign up soon!
-It starts June 18, and runs for 4 weeks on Tuesdays, 6-9:30 PM.
+One session this fall.
+It starts September 8 and runs for 4 weeks on Sundays, 1-4:30 PM.

 Monoprint Mad Science: It is a companion to Monotype Portfolio, intended for those who’ve had Monotype Starter or a previous printmaking class, or perhaps some art school experience, and explores quick and fanciful techniques to incorporate relief, dry point, collograph and other repeatable elements, into monotypes, using everyday materials.
-Next one starts after the Starter workshop, July 23 and runs 5 weeks Tuesdays at 6-9:30 PM.
+Next one starts, November 18 and runs 5 weeks Mondays at 6-9:30 PM.
 Register soon!

-My Monotype Blast workshop is back for Summer!
+My Monotype Blast workshop is back for late September!
 It’s an all-day weekend sampler for beginners and was popular.
 A lot of the prep work is done for you, you just print!
 It’s possible for some to get 6-8 small prints done, and it’s a great way to see if you like the process enough to pursue it.
+And if you take to it like some do, it is also a good start on your Holiday shopping, no?

 Denver Public Library Workshops

 Library workshops are drop-in style, kept very simple because I get a lot of kids-I encourage family participation, as the kids really do well when Mom or Dad is there.
 Again, this is a good sampler event, especially if you are curious about non-toxic water-based inks, which we use.
 They are free and open to the public.
-They’re on hiatus for the Summer, but will certainly be back in the Fall.
+They’re being scheduled now for various dates in the Fall.
+They take place at DPL branches that participate in the Plaza program.
+I’ve got two I can confirm (below).
+No typo, they’re both at Hampden.
+Check back here for more Fall dates .

 Colorado Art Educators Association Workshops: I did three in Spring this year, and they were a blast.
 If you are involved with this organization, you may want to watch for future workshops.
-I expect to be back with them, possibly late Summer or Fall.
+I expect to be back with them, possibly this Fall, or in Spring.

 With all workshops, the emphasis is on fun, social interaction and unlocking creative skills.
 Please check back often to get the latest on upcoming workshops, or if you have questions, contact me directly by clicking “Contact Me”.
 I look forward to seeing you in the print room!